thealongsider/Data-Analytics-Projects/README.md

 Advertising Predictions using Logistic Regression (python) -- Used Logistic Regression to predict whether users would click on an ad based on user data and to understand what are the leading factors to why users click on ads.
 I completed this project as part of an online data science course.

 **Recently Added**
+Predicting Species of Iris Data Set using Support Vector Machines (python) -- Used Support Vector Machines to classify famous Iris dataset.
+I completed this project as part of an online data science course.

 Decision Trees & Random Forest to Predict Borrower Payback (python) -- Created decision tree and random forest models to predict loan payback using Lending Club data.
 I completed this project as part of an online data science course.

 Root Cause Analysis for Springboard Case Study (excel) -- Performed a root cause analysis (RCA) on manufacturing and sales data to identify the source of sudden rate of returns increase.
 I completed this project as a part of Springboard's Business Analytics course with the results approved by a mentor.

 Funnel Analysis for Springboard Case Study (SQL, excel) -- Created a Funnel Analysis to identify growth opportunities for online retailer.
 I completed this project as a part of Springboard's Business Analytics course with the results approved by a mentor.

-Predicting Credit Card Approvals Using Logistic Regression (python)-- Used Logistic Regression to create a model that predicts credit card removal.
-Utilized Grid Search to tune the model for better performance.
-I completed this project provided by DataCamp.

 **Projects [A-Z]**